MarcoBackman/jdbc-quizwebapp/README.md

-# Java Spring & Maven quiz taking web applicatipon (JDBC, mySQL, JSP, JSTL)
+# Java Spring & Maven quiz taking web applicatipon
-A full web application that has multiple features related to the online-quiz taking action.
+A full web application that has multiple features related to the online-quiz taking action. <br>
+Also used (JDBC, mySQL, JSP, JSTL)

 # Database Schema